zero-8/cordova_onsenui_project/README.md

 ##Cordova turorial BackTrack

-1. Always make sure to put study project in Git for access.
+- [x] 1.
+Always make sure to put study project in Git for access.
-2. clone.
+- [x] 2. clone.
-3. use npm update to update pakages.json
+- [x] 3. use npm update to update pakages.json
-4. always add the platform to use namely
+- [x] 4. always add the platform to use namely

 android , ios and browser

 command: cordova platform add browser example.

-5. to run cordova in browser
+- [x] 5. to run cordova in browser

 cordova run browser.

 always refer to cordova site for new updates.

-6. install onseui from the developement website npm install onsenui --save
+- [x] 6. install onseui from the developement website npm install onsenui --save